jekalinowski8/PHYS-512/README.md

 # PHYS-512
-Jonathan Kalinowski's projects for PHYS 512.
+Jonathan Kalinowski's assignments and projects for PHYS 512.